Mathematical model

 A mathematical model is an abstract description of a concrete system using mathematical concepts and language.
 The process of developing a mathematical model is termed mathematical modeling.
 Mathematical models are used in many fields, including applied mathematics, natural sciences, social sciences and engineering.
 In particular, the field of operations research studies the use of mathematical modelling and related tools to solve problems in business or military operations.
 A model may help to characterize a system by studying the effects of different components, which may be used to make predictions about behavior or solve specific problems.

-Elements of a mathematical model
+Principles

 Mathematical models can take many forms, including dynamical systems, statistical models, differential equations, or game theoretic models.
 These and other types of models can overlap, with a given model involving a variety of abstract structures.
 In many cases, the quality of a scientific field depends on how well the mathematical models developed on the theoretical side agree with results of repeatable experiments.
 Lack of agreement between theoretical mathematical models and experimental measurements often leads to important advances as better theories are developed.
 In the physical sciences, a traditional mathematical model contains most of the following elements: